-Overall specialists and generalists almost behaved as separate communities with different assembly rules.
+Overall specialists and generalists almost had very distinct realized host uses with different assembly rules.
 That specialists and generalists form separate interaction networks has already been highlighted, e.g., among soil microbial species (Barberan et al. 2012).
 It is well known that the predictability of assemblages differs between host-plant generalists and specialists (Müller et al. 2011).
 This has led to the hypothesis that specialists would have assemble according to the species-sorting paradigm of metacommunity ecology (Leibold et al. 2004), whereby species occurrences are mainly driven by habitat heterogeneity and local adaptation.
 Generalists’ assembly rules, on the other hand, would rather follow a mass-effect paradigm (Shmida & Wilson 1985), according to which sink populations, where the species is maladapted, can persist through a migration influx from source populations (Müller et al. 2011).
 Our results confirm this hypothesis.
 For specialists, a good agreement between the inferred host plant effects on species abundances and the laboratory measures of host adaptation suggested that specialists were mainly filtered by host plant characteristics.
 In contrast, generalists displayed no relationship between inferred and laboratory-measured host plant effects, suggesting that generalists were found on some hosts where their fitness is low and at low density on good hosts.
 Besides generalists use fruits whose availability is highly variable over time.
 Contrary to specialists, most of their hosts are not available all year long (Figure S4).
 This temporally variable habitat may trigger a dynamics of local extinction and recolonization, in which the roles of migration and stochasticity become more important than that of host adaptation and in which coexistence is possible despite fundamental niche overlap (Connell 1980, Chesson 2000).

 Acknowledgements